Unnathihegde/CivicPulse/README.md

 ---

-# 👩‍💻 Author
+# Author

 **Unnathi Hegde**
 CSE Student | Aspiring Software Engineer

 ---

-# ⭐ Support
+# Support

-If you liked this project, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a star on GitHub.